Stolz/laravel/readme.md

 	npm run dev

-To automatically recompile assets on local environment whenever a change it detected
+To automatically recompile assets on local environment whenever a change is detected

 	npm run watch